Sabines-Repository/CleaningDataProject/README.md

 After melting the tidy dataset has been aggregated into a table stating each combination of subject, activity and variable and the mean of the values.

-The aggregated data have been written to a file named output.txt
+The aggregated data have been written to a file named output.txt.
+The content of output.txt is described in the file CodeBook.md